mozilla/nixpkgs-mozilla/README.rst

   should update revisions in default.nix)

 - pin to specific (working) nixpkgs revision (as we do for other sources)

-- servo can currently only be used with nix-shell. its build system tries to dowload quite few things (it is doing ``pip install`` and ``cargo install``). it should be possible to replace that with nix

 - can we make this work on darwin as well?